anath703/DS_5100_PROJECT/report/Report_Draft.md

 The best way to obtain game log data was by creating a scraper to the website pro-football-reference and extract the game log data from every game starting from the 2000 season to the end of the 2020 season.
 The website had a different url with the data for each season.
 For example, the data for the 2019 NFL season was in https://www.pro-football-reference.com/years/2019/games.htm.
 Therefore, we looped from 2000 to 2020 in our scraper to access each of the season urls and extract the data needed.
 We identified the html tags needed and used BeautifulSoup to extract the text and stored it as a list of rows.
 We then looped through this list and stored the data as a csv file.

+We also took the time to create a simple function for calculating any given team's homefield advantage over any given range of years.
+This function takes user input for which team you would like to see, and what years you would like to calcaulate homefield advantage over.
+This could be useful for a quick check into a teams given advantage for any specific year, or even a range of years when dealing with more in depth sports analysis or simply looking for patterns.

 ## Experimental Design: Describe briefly your process